Table of Contents

 Extrusion technology is used in home 3D printers.
 Some construction 3D printers (gantry style) resemble super-sized desktop FFF/FDM 3D printers, while others have a rotating mechanical arm.

-In both circumstances, paste-type components, such as concrete, are employed as filament.
+In both circumstances, paste-type components, such as concrete, are employed as filaments.
 The material is pushed out through a specific nozzle to build layers.

 Architects confront challenging competition when clients have many project options.
 Exploring 3D Printing might help architectural companies survive.